SymageDocs API User Manual

 X-RateLimit-Remaining | Remaining budget within the current window |

-X-RateLimit-Reset | Unix timestamp (seconds) at which the bucket is fully refilled |
+X-RateLimit-Reset | Unix timestamp (seconds) at which the next request slot becomes available |

 Response Format